zxhycxq/reactjs-zh/Docs/reconciliation.md

 When tearing down a tree, old DOM nodes are destroyed.
 Component instances receive `componentWillUnmount()`.
 When building up a new tree, new DOM nodes are inserted into the DOM.
 Component instances receive `componentWillMount()` and then `componentDidMount()`.
 Any state associated with the old tree is lost.

-Any components below the root will also get unmounted and have their state destroyed.
-For example, when diffing:
+Any components below the root will also get unmounted and have their state destroyed. 例如：, when diffing:

 ```xml
 <div>